The Ultimate Guide about How to Pay Self-Assessment Tax

 Individuals in self-assessment are required by law to retain financial records for a specified period of time.
 When HMRC examines your tax return, you may be asked to look at some of your paperwork.
 You can keep the records on paper or digitally.
 HMRC can fine you if your records are incomplete and inaccurate.
 If you report your taxes on time, you must keep your records for at least 22 months after the end of the tax year, unless you are self-employed.

 However, the normal rule for self-employed people and renters is to retain employment records for at least five years after the January 31 application deadline.
-For example, tax returns 2021/22 must be kept until January 31, 2027.
+For example, tax returns for 2022/23 must be kept until January 31, 2028.

 Can Someone Help Me Fill Out My Tax Return?